P.G. County to lift COVID restrictions, MoCo plans to ease rules

 “And it has been a very long and dark tunnel.
 It’s been tragic and disorienting and exhausting and very frustrating for so many of our residents … but the great news is that there are much better days ahead.”

 He said while more than 50% of county residents have received all their required COVID-19 shots, they are not considered fully vaccinated until two weeks later, which is why the county is waiting until the end of the month to lift all limits on businesses.
-The county will also then follow the state’s guidance on face masks.
+The county will also then follow the state’s guidance on masks.

 As of Monday, 60% of Montgomery County residents have received their first dose of the COVID-19 vaccine, Council President Tom Hucker tweeted, citing a health department memo.
 More than 614,000 county residents have received their first COVID-19 vaccine dose, health data shows.